Frequently Asked Questions

 What will happen during a lesson?

 Typically, we begin with about 45 minutes of exercises designed to help you master a particular element of singing.
 These exercises will introduce a new concept and then repeat the concept in different, interesting (hopefully) ways.
 Learning to sing is much closer to learning a new sport than to learning an artistic ability.
 Your body must learn a new habit, which is more difficult than your brain learning something new.
 Ever tried to change your posture?
 That gives you an idea.
 The last 15 minutes of the lesson are usually spent applying the new technique to a song.
-I generally teach using my baby grand piano only, but sometimes we use the microphones, amplifiers and PA I have available.
-I have a digital CD recorder/burner, so you'll leave with a CD of your lesson, for practicing.
+I generally teach using a grand piano only, but sometimes we use the microphone and speaker/amp I have available.
+Students are asked to record their lesson (usually with a smartphone or digital recorder), and to practice by playing the lesson through an external speaker and singing along.

 How much do I have to practice?